Information about ECT

 The ECT Controversy

-disagree over ECT, including whether it should even be done at all.
+including whether it should even be done at all.
+People tend to

-People tend to have very strong feelings about ECT, often based on
+have very strong feelings about ECT, often based on their own

-their own experiences.
-The main areas of disagreement are over
+experiences.
+The main areas of disagreement are over whether it

 Q Why is ECT still being given?

-treatment for severe depression.
-This is almost certainly because
+depression.
+This is almost certainly because modern treatments for

-after themselves.
-Occasionally a person may also develop strange
+Occasionally a person may also develop strange ideas (delusions)

-ideas (delusions) about themselves or others.
-If other treatments
+about themselves or others.
+If other treatments have not have

 Q What do patients think of ECT?